EndPointCorp/end-point-blog/2016/03/23/learning-from-data-basics-naive-bayes.html.md

 That’s quite impressive!
 Even though we’re using a simplified model to approximate the original distribution, the algorithm managed to infer the correct values in all cases.
 You can notice also that the results differ only by a couple of cases in 1000.

 The approximation like that would certainly be very useful in a more complex e-commerce scenario, in the case where the number of evidence variables would be big enough to be unmanageable using the full distribution.
-There are use cases though, where a couple of errors in 1000 cases would be too many — the traditional example is medical diagnosis.
+There are use cases though, where a couple of errors in 1000 cases would be too many—​the traditional example is medical diagnosis.
 There are also cases where the number of errors would be much greater just because the Naive Bayes assumption of conditional independence of variables is not always a fair an assumption.
 Is there a way to improve?

 The Naive Bayes assumption says that the distribution factorizes the way we did it **only if the features are conditionally independent given the category**.
 The notion of **conditional independence** (apart from the formal mathematical definition) suggests that if some variables a and b are conditionally independent given c, then if we know the value of c then no additional information about b can alter our knowledge about a.
 In our example, knowing the category, let say :beauty doesn’t mean that e. g sex is independent from age.
 In real world examples, it’s often very hard to find a use case for Naive Bayes that would follow the assumption in all the cases.